WELDING BODY PANELS WITH FLUX CORE

-You’ve probably hear that you shouldn’t flux core weld automotive sheet metal.
+You’ve probably hear that you shouldn’t flux core weld automotive sheet metal body panels.
 We tried and have a different opinion…

 BMW E30 project with rust and after some flux core welding.

 So your new project car has rust.
-That means you’re planning to cut the rust out and replace it with some fresh sheet metal.
+That means you’re planning to cut the rusty body panels out and replace them with fresh sheet metal.

 If you’ve been to your local hardware store like Harbor Freight you’ve probably also seen the price difference between a flux core welder verses a MIG/TIG welder.